nmferraz/dev-finance/README.md

 ## Project

-<p>This is a financial control application, where you can register and delete transactions and see the input and output balance</p>
+<p>This is a financial control application, where you can register and delete transactions and see the input and output balance, and save the data in local storage.</p>

 ---
 ## Tecnologies